David-OConnor/saturn/README.rst

 Performs common operations on datetimes with clean syntax, acting as a thin wrapper for datetime and pytz.
 Force timezone-aware datetimes.
-All operations are top-level functions: No dealing with a methods from multiple modules and objects.
+All operations are top-level functions: No dealing with methods from multiple modules and objects.

 There are several existing modules designed to improve Python's datetime functionality.
 Here's why Saturn is different: